bisforboman/exjobb/Models/Proof.md

 ~~~~
 Assert { oC -> ([] (- dC)) }
-_the system is overcollecting but will never stop collecting_

-n93: defAns -> <> dC
-_if defAns is true then the node sending will stop collecting upon hearing back from the server. _

 s64: bigData -> oC
 s65: bigData -> defAns
-_if bigData is retrieved in the server then it's overcollecting and server will start responding accordingly._
+n93: defAns -> <> dC

-n93 ^ s64 ^ s65 gives: bigData -> oC ^ defAns -> <> dC
+n93 ^ s64 ^ s65 gives: bigData -> oC -> <> dC

-Which is a contradiction.
+Contradiction.
 ~~~~

+Explained in words:

+s64: The system is overcollecting but will never stop collecting.
+s65: If bigData is retrieved in the server then it's overcollecting and server will start responding accordingly.
+n93: If defAns is true then the node sending will stop collecting upon hearing back from the server.